kubevirt-manager/kubevirt-manager/README.md

 Kubevirt featureGate `ExpandDisks` is required.

-CDI featureGate `HonorWaitForFirstConsumer` is required:
+CDI is required with featureGate `HonorWaitForFirstConsumer` active:
 ```
   config:
     featureGates: